rendered-obsolete/rendered-obsolete.github.io/_posts/2018/2018-11-03-aspnetcore-rust-nng.md

 cargo new --lib --name rust_input
 ```

 Which defaults to producing static libraries.
-In order to generate a dynamic/shared library in `Cargo.toml` add:
+In order to generate a dynamic/shared library, to `Cargo.toml` add:
 ```toml
 [lib]
 crate-type = ["dylib"]
 ```

 This will produce a `.dylib` on OSX (and presumably a `.so` on Linux and `.dll` on Windows).
 Also see the [cargo docs](https://doc.rust-lang.org/cargo/reference/manifest.html#building-dynamic-or-static-libraries).

+__Update 2018/11/26__

+The [2018 edition guide mentions `cdylib`](https://rust-lang-nursery.github.io/edition-guide/rust-2018/platform-and-target-support/cdylib-crates-for-c-interoperability.html) crate type.
+In release, it results in a 780508 byte dynamic library instead of 1334912 bytes.

 In `lib.rs`:
 ```rust